 Just over two hours away from Paris by train, close to the historic city of Poitiers, is the technology and entertainment theme park, Futuroscope, which is a lot of fun.
 It’s open most weekends throughout winter, though it closes for three weeks in January.

-What to wear in Paris in winter
+Final thoughts on what to wear in Paris in winter

 So there you have it – your guide to staying chic in the French capital during the coldest months.
 Choose your pieces carefully and make a statement, while staying comfortable.